theparthway/docs/docs/cookbook/DemoApp.md

 ### Unable to initiate swap

-This can happen for two reasons: either the sending cap request hasn't been approved (you can verify this by checking the Activity section of MetaMask, where it will appear as the first request), or there is a mismatch between the localnet Merry and MetaMask due to issues such as Merry's chain data being lost or deleted.
+This can happen for two reasons, either the sending cap request hasn't been approved (you can verify this by checking the Activity section of MetaMask, where it will appear as the first request), or there is a mismatch between the localnet Merry and MetaMask due to issues such as Merry's chain data being lost or deleted.

 In both scenarios, follow these steps:
 1. Clear MetaMask